netlexer/netlexer.github.io/index.md

 (global-set-key [(control f6)] 'imenu)
 ```

-The regular expression recognizes a sequence of 70 or more `;`
+The regular expression matches a sequence of 70 or more `;`
-characters, a newline, another three comment characters, a space
+characters, a newline, another three comment characters, and a space
 followed by a descriptive section header, which gets added to the
 menu.